July Gardening Tips and To-Dos for the Pacific Northwest

 July garden view with birdhouse

 By July, I’m in full-on maintenance mode out in the garden.
-A little regular care keeps everything looking its best and helps encourage even more blooms as the season goes on.
+A little regular care keeps everything blooming as the season goes on.

 pink roses blooming in front of greenhouse

 I’m always checking my roses this time of year.
-Deadheading spent blooms with clean pruners keeps them producing fresh flowers, and I make sure to give them a monthly dose of rose fertilizer to keep them happy and productive.
+Deadheading spent blooms with clean pruners keeps them producing fresh flowers, and a monthly dose of rose fertilizer keeps them happy and productive.

-There’s nothing better than watching those fresh buds start to open again!
+I love watching those fresh buds start to open again.

 SHOP clean pruners and rose fertilizer.